top of page

 Evaporation-Control Lids: Your First Line of Defense

 Every PNW Custom desktop aquarium includes a precision-cut, polycarbonate lid designed to dramatically reduce evaporation.
-A lid is a powerful tool for keeping small aquariums and is one of the biggest reasons our tanks stay stable even without extra equipment:
+A lid is a powerful tool for keeping small aquariums stable.
+It’s one of the biggest reasons our tanks maintain stability even without extra equipment:

 Our Tip: Wondering how often you should top off your aquarium?
-Use our FREE Weekly Maintenance Checklist as a guideline so you can start getting into a consistent routine.
+Use our FREE Weekly Maintenance Checklist as a guideline.
+This will help you get into a consistent routine.

 Built-In Engraved Water-Level Indicator

 Another PNW Custom feature that makes salinity management incredibly easy is our Engraved Water-Level Indicator, included on many of our desktop aquariums.
-This simple but helpful visual guide shows your tank’s ideal water height, so you always know exactly when to top off.
-This helps prevent both overfilling and under-filling and gives you an important baseline to monitor your water level.
+This simple but helpful visual guide shows your tank’s ideal water height.
+You’ll always know exactly when to top off, helping to prevent both overfilling and under-filling.
+It gives you an important baseline to monitor your water level.

 Optional: Use an ATO for Automatic Stability

-While topping off manually is perfectly manageable thanks to the reduced evaporation in our tanks, some hobbyists like the extra convenience of automation.
+While topping off manually is perfectly manageable thanks to the reduced evaporation in our tanks, some hobbyists enjoy the extra convenience of automation.

 An Auto Top-Off (ATO) system refills evaporated water automatically throughout the day.
-PNW Custom offers a compact ATO and matching ATO reservoir that fit perfectly on a desktop, ideal for those who travel, have irregular schedules, or simply want that “set it and forget it” stability.
+PNW Custom offers a compact ATO and matching ATO reservoir that fit perfectly on a desktop.
+This is ideal for those who travel, have irregular schedules, or simply want that “set it and forget it” stability.

 What Not to Do: Common Mistakes